ray-project/ray/doc/source/deploy-on-kubernetes.rst

 TODO
 ----

 The following are also important but haven't been documented yet.
+Contributions are welcome!

 1. Request CPU/GPU/memory resources.
 2. Increase shared memory.